GPs heard on July 19th that the scheme has been postponed for the time being, with no specific start date.

 Ultimately, it's entirely up to you what you do about GPDPR.
 But what we can say is that with this page, we have tried to tell you as much about the process as we know, so that you can actively make your own choice.

 If you feel that the perceived advantages of sharing your personal identifiable data with NHS Digital and the myriad of other organisations, public, commercial or otherwise outweigh your inalienable right to confidentiality and privacy, then you don't have to do anything at all.

-But if you do want to preserve you and your family's rights to confidentiality and that of your own medical records, then you now know what to do.
+But if you do want to preserve your rights and your family's rights to confidentiality for yourself and your medical records, then you now know what to do.

 Don't think you're just being a bit paranoid or simply over-reacting; you are not alone at all; by opting out, you will be joining 1.76 million patients who have already registered a National Data Opt-out [as of June 2021] and 1.85 million patients who have already registered a Type 1 Opt-out [as of March 2018, figures not updated but likely to be somewhat higher now].
 See links below for figures.

 UPDATE: in the month of June, there were an additional 1,275,153 National Data Opt-outs, making a total of 3,032,917 as at July 1, 2021.

 We kindly ask that you do not contact us with queries and questions about this data grab.

 Please do not book an appointment just to opt-out!
 But please do feel free to send us your Type 1 Opt-out forms or submit them online if you wish - links are above.

 We have nothing at all to do with the National Data Opt-out so please do not contact us with any queries or problems with this.